RahulNegi7/webdev/README.md

 # webdev
-# So this is a project of creating a card using html and css.
+This is a project about creating a card using html and css.